rylanpeng/rylanpeng.dev/docs/posts/jetson-orin-nano/deep-dive/1-what-is-initrd.md

 ---
-title: What is INITRD?
+title: What is initrd?
 date: 2026-04-02
 categories:
   - Jetson Orin Nano
   - Deep Dive
 ---

-# What is INITRD?
+# What is initrd?

 If you have ever peeked at `/boot/extlinux/extlinux.conf`, you probably noticed a line called `INITRD`.
 Have you ever wondered what this thing is, what it does, and why we need it?